 Samsung’s Galaxy S7 Android 7.0 Nougat update is finally rolling out to the regular model and the Galaxy S7 Edge.
-We expect the company’s other Galaxy S7 variant, the Galaxy S7 Active, to get its Android Nougat update in the near future as well.
+It’s also rolling out to the Samsung Galaxy S7 Active.

-With the Samsung Galaxy S7 Nougat update release starting to pickup the pace in the United States and other countries, many Galaxy S7 and Galaxy S7 Edge owners (unlocked Galaxy S7 users in particular) are starting to get antsy.
+With the Samsung Galaxy S7 Nougat update release starting to pickup the pace in countries around the world, many Galaxy S7 and Galaxy S7 Edge owners (unlocked Galaxy S7 users in particular) are starting to get antsy.
 And for good reason.

 Samsung’s Android Nougat update brings some impressive changes to the company’s flagship devices.
-When your update arrives, your first instinct will likely be an immediate install.
+When your Android 7.0 Nougat update arrives, your first instinct will likely be an immediate install.

 Install Nougat If You Want Better Security